Cleg83/Resurrect-The-Bedlam-Six-/README.md

 * [Webpage Spell-Check](https://chrome.google.com/webstore/detail/webpage-spell-check/mgdhaoimpabdhmacaclbbjddhngchjik/related) - a google chrome extension that allows you to spell check your webpage.
 Used to check the site and the readme for spelling errors.

 - - -

+## Deployment & Development

+### Deployment

+The site is deployed using GitHub Pages - [Resurrect The Bedlam Six](https://cleg83.github.io/Resurrect-The-Bedlam-Six-Project/).

+To Deploy the site using GitHub Pages:

+1. Login (or signup) to Github.
+2. Go to the repository for this project, [Resurrect The Bedlam Six Repo](https://github.com/Cleg83/Resurrect-The-Bedlam-Six-Project).
+3. Click the settings button.
+4. Select pages in the left hand navigation menu.
+5. From the source dropdown select main branch and press save.
+6. The site has now been deployed, please note that this process will likely  take a few minutes.

 ### Local Development